- About Reading Eggs

 However, you can easily purchase a single subject from a Christian homeschooling curriculum provider that provides an online curriculum.

-For example, the Switched-on-Schoolhouse homeschooling program is split up so you can buy a whole year group or just one subject.
+For example, the Monarch homeschooling program is split up so you can buy a whole year group or just one subject.
 In this case, you might get the SOS Language Arts Curriculum (below), but this only starts from Grade 3.

 The Ideology behind ABC

 It’s always good to realize that every person or group has its own ideology and bent.
 Secular beliefs have a religious tendency of their own, even though they don’t claim to.
 Because Reading Eggs is published by ABC media, which are secular in their ideology and framework, you’ll find it is humanist in its outlook.

 Although their government funders require ABC to be impartial and independent, it has been heavily criticized for having a progressive, left-wing lean.
 If you’re a parent who has a conservative, right-wing perspective, there is a chance that you might find the material in this curriculum frustrating.
 (I saw parents echo their frustration in this regard on Facebook comments).